 - Wrap the towel over and around the egg coddler.
 Use one hand to steady the coddler and the other to unscrew the lid.
-Unscrew the lid proper and not by holding the ring
+Unscrew the lid properly and not by holding the ring.

 Coddled Eggs and Toasted Bread Recipe Ideas

-Cut slices of around three-quarters an inch thick from a French style loaf.
-Cutting at a forty-five degree angle as shown gives bigger slices to work with and makes the process easier.
+Cut slices of around three-quarters an inch thick from a French-style loaf.
+Cutting at a forty-five-degree angle gives bigger slices to work with and makes the process easier.
 Toast the bread under an overhead grill on one side only.

 Scatter the cress over the mozzarella slices and serve with a freshly coddled egg.

-Instead of mozzarella cheese, you may wish to use a grated/shredded hard cheese such as cheddar.
-In this instance, try mixing it with some finely chopped onion and dried sage, prior to placing it on the bread.
+Instead of mozzarella cheese, you may wish to use grated/shredded hard cheese such as cheddar.
+In this instance, try mixing it with some finely chopped onion and dried sage prior to placing it on the bread.

 Coddled Egg Lunch Recipe Ideas